narendersurabhi/ai-agents-portfolio/README.md

 rather than silently falling back to JSON, so your configuration always matches the deployed state.

-To run both the API and Streamlit UI in one container (for example on AWS App Runner):
+To run both the API and web UI in one container (for example on AWS App Runner):

 ```bash
 docker build -t rag-suite .